yun2/pbartifact/Sequel.md

 ./gepard_command_generator.pl > tmp.sh
 #check tmp.sh and
 bash tmp.sh
-#you will get dotplots like fig.2-4 (but not all are x-type artifacts).
+#you will get dotplots like fig.1-2 (but only a few are x-type artifacts).
 ```

 ###alignment